What is Back-to-Back Staircasing? A Complete Guide for Homebuyers

 Staircasing is often beneficial because it reduces the rent you pay on the portion you don't own and increases your equity in the property.
 The process usually involves a property valuation, legal fees, and mortgage arrangements for the additional share.

-This approach is particularly relevant for buyers who:
+This approach is particularly relevant for sellers who:

 Let's break down the process of back-to-back staircasing step by step: